getify/Functional-Light-JS/ch2.md

 Named arguments are much more flexible, and attractive from a readability perspective, especially when the function in question can take 3, 4, or more inputs.

-**Tip:** If this style of function arguments seems useful or interesting to you, check out my coverage of the "FPO" library in Appendix C.
+**Tip:** If this style of function arguments seems useful or interesting to you, check out coverage of my "FPO" library in Appendix C.

 ## Function Output